-Since developing this recipe I’ve made these muffins exactly twice a week, since my family seems to have become addicted.
+Since developing this healthy blender banana muffin recipe I’ve made them exactly twice a week, as everyone in my family seems to have become addicted.

-They make the best after-school or afternoon snack, and I’ve been packing them for work and school, too.
+Beyond breakfast, these maple sweetened banana muffins make the best after-school or afternoon snack, and they pack well for work and school snack, too.

 You really can’t go wrong.